Attorney Opinion Letters

 Is it Legal to Store IRA Precious Metals in a U.S. Bank Safe Deposit Box?

 Investing in precious metals and securing your future is an important step toward your retirement.
 We take our role in helping you very seriously, and we want to assure you we do not take this question lightly.
 As a company, we are in the habit of being very transparent with our customers about their investments.
 For more than 40 years, the Nuriani family has thrived in the gold and silver business because we consciously engage in values-based business practices that show respect and concern for our customers—as if they were family.

-Please note, these letters were prepared solely for Augusta, and sharing them with you in no way creates an attorney-client relationship between you and any of these attorneys.
+Please note, these letters were prepared solely for Augusta, and sharing them with you in no way creates an attorney-client relationship between you and any of these attorneys or suggests that this type of investment is right for you.
 As with all speculative investments, there is a degree of risk involved.
-It is important to consult with your own legal, tax, and investment professionals prior to opening an Augusta Home Delivery Gold IRA to ensure you fully understand the risks associated with it.
+Again, it is important to consult with your own legal, tax, and investment professionals before opening an Augusta Home Delivery Gold IRA to ensure you fully understand the risks associated with it.

 Attorney Opinion Letters Provided to Augusta

 Michael Dallo, CPA, JD, LL.M. is a tax attorney and certified public accountant (CPA) of Dallo Law Group, a Professional Corporation.
 For over 10 years, Michael has zealously represented hundreds of clients in resolving tax disputes with the Internal Revenue Service and California taxing agencies, as well as developing sound tax positions and arguments to minimize their federal and state tax liability.